rodbe-io/nsl/README.md

 # NSL ⚡️
-List, fuzzy search and run scripts from a monorepo
+List, fuzzy search and run scripts from any type of project

+> Easy and fast way to run npm scripts  🚀

 ## Usage 🏎️